ahmedfadul123/Learning-Retrofit/README.md

 # Learning-Retrofit
-this repo is an example of smiple MVVM architecture and shows how to use ViewBinding , Retrofit , Coroutine and Live Data , Hilt Dependency Injection.
+This repo is an example of smiple MVVM architecture and shows how to use ViewBinding , Retrofit , Coroutine and Live Data , Hilt Dependency Injection.

 # Packages